mod-posh/yaml2doc/src/Yaml2Doc.Markdown/README.Markdown.md

 **Yaml2Doc.Markdown** provides a baseline Markdown renderer for the Yaml2Doc core model (`PipelineDocument`).

-For v1, the renderer is intentionally simple:
+For v1.x, the renderer is intentionally small and predictable:

 - Renders a top-level heading from the document `Name`, if present.
 - Falls back to `# YAML Document` if no `name` is provided.
 - Emits a `## Root Keys` section listing the top-level keys in the YAML document.

+Starting with **v1.1.0**, the renderer can also surface **dialect-aware sections** when the `PipelineDocument` includes richer, dialect-specific metadata (e.g., triggers, jobs, steps).
+For a plain “standard YAML” document, the output remains identical to v1.0.0.

-Use this package if you already have a `PipelineDocument` and just want a **predictable Markdown representation**.
+Use this package if you already have a `PipelineDocument` and just want a **predictable Markdown representation**, with optional dialect-aware extras when available.

 ---